What the numbers mean

 - British Airways: Their seat pitch is no better than OK but we've nearly always enjoyed our flights with them and their Premium

 Economy seats are very comfortable.
+Weirdly you can't select your seats for 'free' when booking.
 They have some A380s now but you're more likely to be in a 747 or 777 long haul,

 both OK.
 Avoid their 3-3-3 787s.